mrkkrp/modalka/README.md

 Now you can kill twenty-two lines with <kbd>SPC 2 2 n w</kbd>.
 You get the idea, everything depends on your imagination!

-*For example of complete, “real word” setup see [this](https://github.com/mrkkrp/dot-emacs#modal-editing).*
+*For example of complete, “real world” setup see [this](https://github.com/mrkkrp/dot-emacs#modal-editing).*

 ## Usage